Placing Orders and Other API Functions

 Important

 The exit policy is triggered only during a graceful exit of the algo.
-Unexpected fatal errors or a crash may not trigger the exit policy.
+Unexpected fatal errors or a crash or an explicit kill may not trigger the exit policy.

 Danger